shakiyam/install-OracleDatabase/install-OracleDatabase21/README.md

 ### Oracle Database software ###

 Download Oracle Database 21c (21.3) software from [Oracle Database Software Downloads](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).
-Then place downloaded file in the $MEDIA folder.
+Then place the downloaded file in the $MEDIA folder.
 (You can set the environment variable $MEDIA to any value you like.)

 * LINUX.X64_213000_db_home.zip

 Configuration
 -------------

-Copy the file `dotenv.sample` to a file named `.env` and rewrite the contents as needed.
+Copy the file `dotenv.sample` to a new file named `.env` and modify the contents as needed.

 ```shell
 MEDIA=/mnt